Breaking: RSI announces our new Vice President Jemma Kline and Chief Scientist Chris Rollins

 SINCE 1976, Research Support Instruments (RSI) has provided research and development services, systems engineering, and technical support services to government and industry customers.

-From the highly-successful NRL Clementine lunar mapping mission, the long-term monitoring of atmospheric ozone, ground breaking plasma physics research and the NASA GOES-R program, RSI personnel have played key roles in Government and commercial space experiments and technology demonstrations.
+From the highly-successful NRL Clementine lunar mapping mission, the long-term monitoring of atmospheric ozone, ground breaking plasma physics research, the WISPR instrument on the Parker Solar Probe and the NASA GOES-R weather satellite program, RSI personnel have played key roles in Government and commercial space experiments and technology demonstrations.
 Below is an interview with our Mark Boies, Systems Engineer for the Wide-Field Imager for Solar Probe Plus (WISPR).
 You can watch a video of the launch on YouTube.

 Research Support Instruments' main office is located in Lanham, Maryland.
-The Lanham office focuses on space missions, while the Princeton office concentrates on plasma effects and material science.
 Our NRL on-site teams provides experimental facility support in plasma physics and remote sensing.

 - Written by JC